geotools/geotools/docs/developer/conventions/test/data.rst

 Note the differences compared to the first example above in this page:

-* Import the TestData class from org.geotools rather than org.geotools.resources.
+* Import the TestData class from org.geotools rather than org.geotools.referencing.util.
 This is needed in order to get access to the org/geotools/test-data directory provided in the sample-data module.

 * Invoke TestData.openFoo(filename) method without this argument value.
 This is because we want TestData to searchs resources into the shared org/geotools/test-data directory instead of some other test-data owned by the module performing the tests.